bigwiv/Biopython-cn/chr8.rst

              ----  -----  ----------------------------------------------------------
                 0     17  chr19  <unknown description>

-You¡¯ll immediately notice that there are some differences.
-Some of these are caused by the way PSL format stores its details, as you¡¯ll see.
+Youâ€™ll immediately notice that there are some differences.
+Some of these are caused by the way PSL format stores its details, as youâ€™ll see.
 The rest are caused by the genuine program and target database differences between our BLAST and BLAT searches:

--  The program name and version. ``Bio.SearchIO`` knows that the program is BLAT, but in the output file there is no information regarding the program version so it defaults to ¡®<unknown version>¡¯.
+-  The program name and version. ``Bio.SearchIO`` knows that the program is BLAT, but in the output file there is no information regarding the program version so it defaults to â€˜<unknown version>â€™.
 -  The query ID, description, and its sequence length.
 Notice here that these details are slightly different from the ones we saw in BLAST.
-   The ID is ¡®mystery\_seq¡¯ instead of 42991, there is no known description, but the query length is still 61.
+   The ID is â€˜mystery\_seqâ€™ instead of 42991, there is no known description, but the query length is still 61.
 This is actually a difference introduced by the file formats themselves.
 BLAST sometimes creates its own query IDs and uses your original ID as the sequence